-Disclaimer: I do not own currently own shares in Coca-Cola, but I did purchase shares of Pepsi for my mother in her retirement portfolio in 2015, which she still owns.
-However, I have no plans to purchase shares of either company within the next 60 days in any account in which I manage investment funds.
+Disclaimer: I do not own currently own shares in any of the mentioned companies, and I have no plans to purchase shares of either company within the next 60 days in any account in which I manage investment funds.
 You can read a little about my personal investment philosophy here.

 compound annual growth rateArticle: You Can’t Judge a Brand by Its Uniforms

 The first “Fool Revisited” piece this week covers a (former) favorite company of mine for the second time.
 I wrote about Under Armour (NYSE: UAA) previously and pointed out some of the reasons why my affection for the company was influenced by a friend.
 I decided to continue covering the company because I was enamored by Kevin Plank and his rocket to relevance versus Nike (NYSE: NKE), and a future article in this series will show just how well Mr. Plank has done for himself – at least at the time – on the back of the clothing company he started out of the trunk of his car at the University of Maryland.